walterhiggins/WMPJS/README.md

     /js self.name
     /js self.shootArrow()

 The first command will display your name.
 The second command will make you shoot an arrow so be careful who you point at when you issue this command.
 In the first command we access a *property* of the object called *self* and in the second command we call a *method* on the object called *self*. *Properties* are just variables which belong to objects. *Methods* are just functions which belong to objects.
-In later recipes I'll show you how to discover all of the properties and methods of the *Player* object and other in-game objects.
+In later chapters I'll show you how to discover all of the properties and methods of the *Player* object and other in-game objects.
 For now we're going to use another player method called *getStatistic()* which returns a statistic for a player.
 You use it like this:

     /js self.getStatistic( bukkit.stat.JUMP );

 This command calls the *.getStatistic()* method on the *self* object which refers to your in-game character and displays the number returned by that method.
 Now jump again and issue the same command once more (remember, you can issue the previous command by pressing / then the UP arrow key).
 The number returned should be greater by 1.
 We're going to use each player's JUMP statistic to display a leaderboard of players who have jumped the most.
 Open up your *playerSort.js* file in the editor and update it adding the *byJumps()* function:

-<caption>Listing 7.3: Sorting players by number of jumps.</caption>
+<caption>Listing 11.3: Sorting players by number of jumps.</caption>

     function byName( a, b ) {
       if (a.name == b.name) {